jreaglesaaa/BlooketUI/README.md

 - Fishing Frenzy
 - Global

+## Issues
+### Im currently aware of the following issues and im working to fix them:
+- The debugger doesnt seem to be detecting your name correctly

 ## How to use the Blooket UI
 First, copy the script in the `Script.js` file.
 Go onto Blooket and type `javascript:` into the address bar.